-Behold our FTC disclosure masterpiece here.
-The following article was last updated on Jul 23, 2024 ...
+Unfold our FTC disclosure melodrama here.
+The following article was last updated on Oct 19, 2025 ...

 My Unexpected Transition From A Kawasaki Concours To A Honda Gold Wing

 Weekend excursions such as these have been the extent of my two-wheeled travels but never without the siren call of a longer trip.
 You see, balanced on the other side of my life's scale are the demands of being a good husband and father.
-That involves the careful conservation of what little vacation time I'm allotted.
+That involves carefully conserving the little vacation time my employer allots me.

 Eventual additions to my garage included motorcycles of increasing power and alternate function.
 My KLR650 made a very useful platform for touring to Starved Rock State Park with my young daughter.
-Years later, this was replaced by a Kawasaki Concours.
+Years later, I replaced it with a Kawasaki Concours.

-A recent move to Madison, Wisconsin opened an opportunity to include my family in more of my riding activities.
-It was after one of these rides that an old lobbyist request was aired: Get a Gold Wing.
+A recent move to Madison, Wisconsin, opened an opportunity to include my family in more of my riding activities.
+After one of these rides, someone aired an old lobbyist request: Get a Gold Wing.
 A whale?

 The arguments of former semi-professional racers echoed in my head.

 For me, finding a bike that will draw my wife and child to the pillion more often is worthy of compromise.
 Though I'd love to own an array of motorcycles, one for every riding style, I don't have the space, money or motivation to maintain such a fleet.
-With the Gold Wing, I look forward to a few frills, a smooth as silk drive system and more saddle time with the ones I love.
+With the Honda Gold Wing, I look forward to a few frills, a smooth-as-silk drive system and more saddle time with the ones I love.

 Sidenote: My mid-range motorcycle, an '82 Yamaha XT550, is becoming the year-round go-to, single-passenger multi-tool.
 It has taken me through dirt riding school, the "Bucky Five" dual-sport event and ice riding.
 It stays.